burak-kara/image-service/readme.md

 - `src/main.cpp` starts the Server
 - Go to browser: [http://localhost:8080/v1/resize:640x360/url:upload.wikimedia.org/wikipedia/commons/6/64/Fabritius-vink.jpg](http://localhost:8080/v1/resize:640x360/url:upload.wikimedia.org/wikipedia/commons/6/64/Fabritius-vink.jpg)
+- Similarly, you can try it on Postman.
 - Sometimes, the server exists after the first request but gives the modified image correctly.
 - You can also test with socket client: `src/client/main.cpp` starts the test Client
 - Change the image, operation and parameters in the `src/client/main.cpp` file.